Sztrum/APIPostViewerRepository/README.md

 ### Functionality

+- infinite scroll
+- caching data
 - search and filter, by user and title
-- pagination
-- caching data
-- animations
-- sort by data, number of comments
 - adding posts and comments

 ### Prerequisites